-Short-term rehabilitative therapy (physical, speech, occupational) is provided on an inpatient or outpatient basis for up to 60 consecutive days per condition if significant improvement can be expected within 60 days; you pay a \$10 office visit copay per outpatient session.
-Speech therapy is limited to treatment of certain speech impairments of organic origin.
-Occupational therapy is limited to services that assist the member to achieve and maintain self-care and improved functioning in other activities of daily living.
+Short-term rehabilitative therapy (physical, speech, occupational and respiratory) is provided on an inpatient or outpatient basis for up to two consecutive months per condition if significant improvement can be expected within two months; you pay a \$10 copay per outpatient session.
+Speech therapy is limited to services that assist the member to achieve and maintain self-care and improved functioning in other activities of daily living.

-Diagnosis and treatment of infertility is covered; you pay a \$10 office visit copay.
-The following type of artificial insemination is covered: intracervical insemination (ICI); you pay a \$10 office visit copay; cost of donor sperm is not covered.
-Fertility drugs are not covered, except for Clomiphene citrate, which is limited to a lifetime maximum of one year and is covered under the Prescription Drug benefit.
-Other assisted reproduction technology (ART) procedures, such as in-vitro fertilization and embryo transfer, are not covered.
+Diagnosis and treatment of infertility is covered and you pay 10% of charges.
+The following types of artificial insemination are covered: Intravaginal insemination (IVI); intracervical insemination (ICI) and intrauterine insemination (IUI); you pay 10% of charges; cost of donor sperm is not covered.
+Other assisted reproductive technology (ART) procedures, such as in vitro fertilization and embryo transfer, are not covered.